 What is the Positive Living Skills Initiative?

-The Positive Living Skills (PLS) Initiative is a whole of community approach to mental wellbeing, supporting Early Learning Centres and Primary Schools to lead a culture of mental wellbeing in their communities.
-Included in the initiative are ‘ready to implement’ ‘teacher-led’ scripted and resourced learning experiences aimed to build habitual skills for emotional intelligence in young people starting from Early Childhood through to Year 6, and that also support educators and families.
+The Positive Living Skills (PLS) Initiative supports Early Learning Centres and Primary Schools to lead a culture of mental wellbeing in their communities, supporting educators with ‘ready to implement’ ‘teacher-led’ scripted and resourced learning experiences giving them a common language approach to teaching children to build habitual skills for emotional intelligence starting from Early Childhood through to Year 6, with program materials also supporting educators and families.

 The suite of Positive Living Skills programs include:

 1. The PLS Early Childhood Wellbeing Program including resources for children, educators and families

-2. The PLS Primary School Wellbeing Program, also including student, teacher and family resources, and offered in a range of packages.
+2. The PLS Primary School Wellbeing Program, also including student, teacher and family resources, and offered in a range of program packages.

 3. Other products available to edcuators and families via our website

 How is the Positive Living Skills Primary School Wellbeing Program different?

-Feedback we are receiving suggests that the Positive Living Skills Primary School Wellbeing program could be the most extensive scripted and curriculum mapped 'resource pool' style set of social and emotional program packages available in Australia - with up to 216 individually scripted Learning Experiences plus loads of included resources all mapped to the National Curriculum and Teaching Standards.
+Feedback we are receiving suggests that the Positive Living Skills Primary School Wellbeing program could be the most extensive scripted and curriculum mapped 'resource pool' style set of social and emotional program packages available in Australia - with up to 216 individually scripted Learning Experiences plus loads of included resources all mapped to the National Curriculum, NSW PDHPE and Australian Teaching Standards.
 It also can be integrated with and supports Schools approaches to Positive Behaviour and teaching of School values.

-• The PLS Program is a completely preventative and positive mental wellbeing approach.
-All our lessons are worded intentionally with positive language patterns and promote empowerment, kindness, cooperation, positive relationships, empathy and personal accountability
+• Positive Living Skills is based on a completely preventative and positive mental wellbeing approach.
+All our lessons are worded intentionally with positive language patterns that promote empowerment, kindness, cooperation, positive relationships, empathy and personal accountability.

-• This program supports the Curriculum and is designed to be implemented once a week, or up to every day if preferred, as a true prevention program, rather than it ‘sitting on the shelf’ waiting to be accessed when there is a problem.
+• This program supports the Curriculum and is designed to be implemented once a week, or up to every day if preferred, as a true preventative mental health program, rather than it ‘sitting on the shelf’ waiting to be accessed when there is a problem.

 • We are focused on supporting teachers.
 There is no formal up-front training required to start delivering this program as all the information required is provided up front.
 Online and 'on demand' Porfessional Development is also offered to support teachers’ emotional wellbeing